-Henry Foxall (1758-1823) was a iron supplier for Thomas Jefferson.
-Foxall was born in Monmouthshire, England on May 24, 1758.
-He learned the iron foundry trade in England and Ireland before coming to Philadelphia in 1797.
-Upon arriving there he set up or purchased the Eagle Iron Works in partnership with Robert Morris, Jr. This partnership was dissolved in 1800 when Foxall moved to Georgetown and set up the Columbia Foundry, a business he owned until his retirement in 1815.
+Upon arrival in America, Foxall set up or purchased the Eagle Iron Works in partnership with Robert Morris, Jr. This partnership was dissolved in 1800 when Foxall moved to Georgetown and set up the Columbia Foundry, a business he owned until his retirement in 1815.
 Additionally, Foxall was instrumental in setting up a foundry in Richmond in 1809, for which he was paid $5,000 by the state of Virginia.
-This foundry was principally set up to make cannons for the government, an operation which Foxall also engaged in, in Georgetown.
+This foundry was principally set up to make cannons for the government, an operation that Foxall also engaged in, in Georgetown.

-For all of the items provided to Jefferson, Foxall received a total of $348.101/2, according to entries in the Memorandum Book.
-However, this only takes into account payment for one stove purchased by Jefferson.
-Jefferson apparently wanted more than one stove, although no account of further orders exist after he received the first one from Foxall.
-It is not certain whether any further stoves were ordered or if the information concerning them is just lost.
+For all of the items provided to Jefferson, Foxall received a total of $348.101/2, according to entries in the memorandum books; however, this amount takes into account payment for only one stove purchased by Jefferson.
+Jefferson apparently wanted more than one stove, although no accounts of further orders exist after he received the first one from Foxall.
+It is not certain whether any further stoves were ordered, or if information concerning additional stoves has simply been lost.

 Foxall also provided cast iron for the Capitol in Washington.
 Benjamin Latrobe is somewhat critical of Foxall's work in several letters, yet concludes that there is no other person he would have do the work.
 He does say that Foxall's cannons are much better crafted than his peacetime work.